BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 The provided demo project was created using <b>Xcode 7.2.1</b> IDE.
 Please download the XavierTestApplication and follow the instructions below on setting up and running the Xavier SDK demo application in Xcode IDE.
 The project is configured to compile at iOS 9.

-The Xavier Evaluation SDK has been tested on the iPhone 5 through 6S Plus and iPad Air and iPad Air 2.
+The Xavier Evaluation SDK has been tested on the iPhone 5 through 7 Plus and iPad Air and iPad Air 2.

 The Xavier Evaluation SDK will require a key and the email address registered to that key to operate.
-You may go to the below link below to request for your key:
+You may send an email to request for an evaluation key to sales@blackSharkTech.com.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[http://www.blacksharktech.com/](http://www.blacksharktech.com/)

-You need to specify an email address to receive the generated key.
 There is no obligation to purchase the Xavier SDK.
 We invite you to explore and try it out for free.

 The Xavier Evaluation SDK displays a random pop-up screen to indicate that this is an evaluation version.
 Please contact Blackshark Tech email address sales@blacksharktech.com for a production license version of Xavier